svtk/AtomicKotlinCourse/Object-Oriented Programming/Inner Classes/Exercise 1/task.md

 ## Inner Classes (#1)

-Add a `hamster()` member function to `LocalInnerClasses.kt` with a local `val poke = "Squeak"` which returns an object of an anonymous inner class that extends `Pet`, with a `speak()` that produces `poke + home()`.
+Add a `hamster()` member function to `LocalInnerClasses.kt` with a local `val poke = "Squeak"` that returns an object of an anonymous inner class that extends `Pet`, with a `speak()` that produces `poke + home()`.